 Grade Level: 10, 11, 12

 Duration/Credit: 2 semesters/1 credit

 Recommended Preparation: Introduction to Robotics

 Graduation Content Requirement: CCR

-Fees: \$30 fee for parts/programs
+Fees: \$30 fee for parts/program

 Course Description: This is a project-based course that builds upon the concepts you learned in Introduction to Robotics.
-Throughout the year, you will work in teams to develop robots to compete in VEX Robotics and FIRST Robotics Competitions.
-Robotics projects will align with the competition season, and grades will correspond to progress on those projects.
-You will begin to develop skills specific to one area applicable in robotics: electrical, mechanical drive, mechanical manipulator, or programming.
-You also will be expected to mentor groups of students in the introductory course and will be graded on the mentoring process.
+Throughout the year, you will work individually or as part of an engineering team on self-designed robotics projects.
+With the projects, you can choose to focus on skills specific to one area applicable to robotics: electrical, mechanical drive, mechanical manipulator, or programming.
+You will also be expected to mentor groups of students in the introductory course.
+You will have the opportunity to participate in the VEX and/or FIRST Robotics competition.